pfahlr/pfahlr.github.io/docs/managing-multiple-git-identities-single-user-account/index.md

 @import url(https://pfahlr.github.io/default.css);
 </style>

+# Managing multiple git identities on a single (linux) user account.

 If you need to work make changes to code under different identities, there are a few different ways you can approach this.
 The first solution I saw on many webpages was way too clunky for my taste.
 It involved a modification to your `>

 It turns out this is the easiest solution.